 If you’ve inherited a family vacation home, the same options apply: use it, sell it, or rent it out.

-When a home has been in the family for generations, you may want to hold onto tradition and keep the property for summer vacations and weekend getaways.
-If the home is located in a popular vacation destination, consider renting it out when it’s not in use to generate some extra income.
+When a family keeps a vacation property for generations, you may want to hold onto tradition and keep the property for summer and weekend getaways.
+If the home is located in a popular vacation destination, consider renting it out when you’re not there to generate some extra income.

-For example, you can charge a premium rental rate in the summer if the home is in a desirable location by a lake or beach.
-If the property is going to lay empty aside from your family’s two-week vacation, you may as well earn some money off it, or at least offset expenses such as property taxes and maintenance.
+For example, charge a premium rental rate in the summer if the home is in a desirable location by a lake or beach.
+If the property is going to lay empty aside from your family’s two-week vacation, you may as well earn some money off it.
+At the very least, renting a vacation home can offset expenses such as property taxes and maintenance.

 If you don’t plan to use the property yourself and don’t want the trouble of renting it out, your best option is probably to sell.
-If you have fond memories associated with the home, this can be a difficult decision to make, but selling now is better than allowing it to become a burden to you down the road.
+This is a difficult decision to make, especially when you hold fond memories of the home.
+However, selling could provide you with the finances needed for other opportunities, such as travel.

 If you’re unsure of what to do with your inherited property, allow your financial situation to dictate your choice.
-Remember that the property was left to you as a gift, not a worrisome weight, and that you’ll honor your loved one by making the decision that’s best for you.
+Remember that your loved one left you the property as a gift.
+Honor them by making the decision that’s best for you.